The Graphical Horseshoe Estimator for Inverse Covariance Matrices: Simulation Study

-Finally, it is worth noting that there need not to be only one variable selection result by a Bayesian model.
+Finally, it is worth noting that there need not to be a single variable selection result by a Bayesian model.
 In applications, researchers can obtain posterior samples from the graphical horseshoe or Bayesian graphical lasso, and gradually change the length of credible intervals for variable selection to have a sequence of results following the ROC curve.
-Such a procedure allows the researcher to start from low false positive rate and moderate true positive rate, and gradually increase true positives while having some control on precision.
+Such a procedure allows the researcher to start from a low false positive rate and moderate true positive rate, and gradually increase the true positive rate while having some control on precision.